Serj-Sxhx/Vaults/01 Projects/Enabling the 'Golden age of pedagogy'.md

 Ray's thesis is

-> : the promise of ed tech, to be realized, is wholly dependent on the understanding and adoption of a fresh pedagogical framework.
+> The promise of ed tech, to be realized, is wholly dependent on the understanding and adoption of a fresh pedagogical framework.

-How does it need to be distinct from our current pedagogy.
+How does it need to be distinct from our public school pedagogy.

 Software has not yet 'disrupted' education.
 What is stopping software from transforming education?
+Many technologists hold the belief that the technology will be broad sweeping like a bulldozer and clear out the old paradigm and usher in a new ear for human potential.
+However introducing technology into such entrenched systems as our public school system, still requires a long developmental process for the educator.
+A process of discovering new knowledge of a technology, being persuaded to use it, deciding that they will try it, then rejecting or accepting it.
+And if you're lucky, they might go on to try new features and progressively use new features as they become more confident with it in practice.

+Perhaps what's new is that the demands of educators are now reaching breakpoints, many will rapidly adopt new technology, innovate or adapt to survive the complexity and workload.

 What else could it be besides the usual culprits of a lack of incentives and insufficient financing?